assinie/md2hlp/examples/basic11.md

 This start the atmos rom, but this rom is special because it did not test RAM

 ## SOURCE
-Internale command in Oric (assembly)
+Internal command in Orix (assembly)